QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 For our second example, we will start with a simple example of determining fixed-points of a function

-The goal is to start with code in a matlab style, and move towards a more **Julian** style with high mathematical clarity
+The goal is to start with code in a MATLAB style, and move towards a more **Julian** style with high mathematical clarity

 Fixed-Point Maps
 ----------------------------